alizadina/mediumish/_posts/2024-07-31-Learning-by-Debugging-Kafka-Local-Setup.md

 layout: post
 title:  "Learning by Debugging: Kafka Local Setup"
 categories: [Apache Kafka, Local Kafka, Docker Compose, Ansible, Kafka Troubleshooting ]
-teaser: Discover the power of Kafka with our comprehensive guide to setting up, testing, and debugging in a local sandbox environment—perfect for streamlining your development and troubleshooting processes!
+teaser: Discover how to set up and troubleshoot a local Kafka environment using Docker Compose and Ansible, gain hands-on experience and debugging skills in a safe, isolated setting.
+Dive into real-world scenarios and enhance your Kafka expertise.
 authors: Subramanya
 featured: false
 hidden: false